smurthys/smurthys.github.io/engagement/term-projects.md

 I ocassionally entertain students for term projects.
 To assure quality, I am quite selective about both projects and students.
 My participation in projects is serious and I expect students to be equally invested, be genuinely interested in learning all parts of project management, and practice "social coding".
-Bottom line, the projects are not "resume enhancement" exercises.
+Bottom line, the projects are not merely "resume enhancement" exercises.

 Students typically work on parts of one of my ongoing projects.
 I am open to new project ideas in areas of my interest.
 It's unlikely I will be interested in projects about buzzwords.

 During the project, students will experience first-hand all aspects of project/product management using many of the same tools and processes used in the industry.
-Students who complete projects under me generally become preferred candidates with many employers, and practically all students attribute their success in finding and maintaining jobs to the overall experience.
+Students who complete projects under me generally become preferred candidates with many employers, and practically all students engaged attribute their success in finding and maintaining jobs to the overall experience.
 These levels of achievement are possible only with discipline and commitment on the part of both the students and myself.